cyverse/irods-adm/coding-standards-bash.md

 text may be placed at the top of the script instead.
 For consistency's sake, this function should be named `help`.
 The header doesn't need author and maintainer information.

-__TODO review the following in a browser__

 For a publicly available file, the header must include a copyright notice and a link to the CyVerse license, https://cyverse.org/license.
 This isn't necessary if the file is in a repository that includes a license file.

-For executables, the possible command line arguments should be described as well as any environment variables used.
-If stdin is read, a description of what it expects to read from stdin should be included.
-If it writes anything other than informational messages to stdout, a description of the output should be included.
-If it writes anything to stderr other than informational, warningm and error messages, a description of this output should be included as well.
-If there are any side effects that aren't obvious, these should be documented too.
-Finally, if the script uses different exit statuses to indicate different failures, these should be described.
-The standard zero for success and non-zero for failure need not be documented.
+For an executable, the header should describe possible command line arguments as well as any environment variables used.
+If the executable reads stdin, the header should describe what the executable expects to read.
+If it writes anything other than informational messages to stdout, the header should describe the output.
+If the executable writes anything to stderr other than informational, warning, and error messages, the header should describe this output as well.
+If there is any side effects that isn't obvious, the header should document this too.
+Finally, if the script uses different exit statuses for different types of failures, the header should describe them.
+If standard zero for success and non-zero for failure, the header need not document this.

+__TODO review the following in a browser__

 The formatting used in the following header examples is not required.
 Only the content is the important.